Here’s a story about God and the Celts that’s been passed down by word-of-mouth for centuries.

 And earth and heav’n be one.”

-The Druids established amazing schools among the Celts, teaching and leading in the worship of God as best they could remember from their life in Israel, and reading, writing, and fine arts.
+The Druids established amazing schools among the Celts, teaching and leading in the worship of God as best they could remember from their former life in Israel, and reading, writing, and fine arts.
 To become a Druid Priest, one spent 20 years in study and preparation!

 Their diluted worship of Jehovah God persisted right up until the time of Jesus of Nazareth.